Algebra IV Euclidean spaces

 Euclidean spaces:

 Gram-Schmidt orthonormalization algorithm.
-Angles of vectors, angles of lines, angle theorem at the center and cocyclicity.
+Vector angles, line angles, center angle theorem and cocyclicity.
 Orthogonal subspaces.

 Determinant in an orthonormal basis and volume.
 Orientation.